Workout At Work: Top Exercises To Prevent Health Issues

-The NHS published findings by Bazin from one of the largest studies in the UK and found that of its 800,000 participants people who sat the longest had:
+The NHS published findings by Bazin from one of the largest studies in the UK.
+They found that of the 800,000 participants, people who spent all day sitting at a desk had:

 - 112% increase in risk of diabetes